maximforever/advent_of_code_2022/readme.md

 **Part 2:**
 I was right!
 Part 2 is "any overlap at all".
 Again, I took a clean, if not the most efficient, approach.

 I'm happier with my code today.
-It's not clever, but it is readible.
+It's not clever, but it is readable.
 And it uses a few Rubyish things, like array decomposition, `.map(&:to_i)`

 ### Day 5
+Well, today I spent like an hour debugging why `Array.new(3, [])` created an array of three elements where each element references the same array.
+Pushing to the first array... pushed to all of them.
+This sidelined me for way too long.
+The correct answer is `Array.new(3) {Array.new}` 😒

+In general, I spent a solid hour and a half trying to effectively parse the damn crates.

+**Part 1:**
+After parsing the data, actually moving the crates was relatively straightforward - just operating on an array of arrays.
+I think parsing the data helped me develop a strong intuition for

+**Part 2:**

+### Day 6
 [coming soon!]